 Is My Water Safe?

-Wells are not regulated like the public supply is, and may contain toxins including arsenic, radon, carcinogenic pesticides, and heavy metals like lead.
+Wells are not regulated like the public supply is and may contain heavy metals like lead.
 And even if it is regulated and comes from a public supply, your pipes and plumbing fixtures may contain lead and other toxins, which can leach into your water.
 Drinking and bathing in contaminated water causes chronic health issues, hair loss, stomach and joint pain, body numbness, skin rashes, and worse.

 When to Test

 Anyone can have contaminated water, whether you are on a public system or have a private well.
 You may mistakenly believe that because your drinking water comes from a well, it’s purer and safer than that from reservoirs.
-Whether you have a well or public water, it can become contaminated in a number of ways.
-It can contain a host of contaminants that cannot be identified by taste or odor, making it difficult for homeowners to know if the quality of their water is acceptable.
-Lead can leach from pipes or plumbing fixtures, bacteria can infiltrate a well after heavy rains or flooding, ground shifts can open up our water systems to contaminants – there are hundreds of things that can affect the quality of your water.
+Whether you have a well or public water, it can become contaminated by harmful lead in several ways.
+Lead can leach from pipes or plumbing fixtures or can infiltrate a well after heavy rains or flooding, ground shifts can open up our water systems to contaminants – there are hundreds of ways water quality can be affected.

 - If you are in an area that has experienced flooding.